njustesen/botbowl/docs/bots-ii.md

 10. Make risky blocks
 11. End turn

 The bot plans out a complete player turn at each step during its turn.
-A list of actions is maintained and execute in order.
+A list of actions is maintained and executed in order.
-When a player ends its turn, a function is called that will plan a new list of actions for a new player until no reasonable player actions are lef.
+When a player ends its turn, the ```_make_plan(game, ball_carrier)``` function is called that will plan a new list of actions for a new player until no reasonable player actions are left.

-The rest of this tutorial will walk you through these eleven decisions.
+The rest of this tutorial will walk you through the eleven decisions listed above.

 ## 1. Stand up

-We simply iterate through all players on our team and if we find a player that is on the field (player.position is not None), is not standing up, not stunned, and not used, then we plan a move action, stand the player up.
-We return to stop the planning execute the planned actions.
+We simply iterate through all players on our team and if we find a player that is on the field (```player.position is not None```), is not standing up, not stunned, and not used, then we plan a move action, stand the player up.
+We return to stop planning which will execute the actions we have appended to ```self.actions````.

 ```python
 for player in self.my_team.players: